odelia-h/Audio-Ad-Blocker/README.md

 ## ⚡Getting Started
 ### 🧱 Prerequisites
 Ensure you have the following software and libraries installed to run the Audio Ad Blocker:
 - **Python 3.7.11:** Python is the programming language used to develop this project.
-Ensure you have at version 3.7.11 installed
+Ensure you have at version 3.7.11 installed.

 - **numpy**: A fundamental package for scientific computing with Python, used for handling arrays and complex mathematical operations (pip install numpy).